Last night I dreamt I spoke with Neil Gaiman.

 We tell ourselves that we’re important.
 Which of course we are, in our way.
 But in the great scheme of things we aren’t that necessary to the universe.
 The world will carry on without us.
 So our job should be – has to be – to make the best impact we can in the flowing rivers of life, while not getting swept away in the current.

-So I asked myself, how much money would I need to make to make that day, which was one of the best of my adult life up until that point, a recurring event?
-If I was able to cover my rent, food, bills and spend every day doing that, wouldn’t that be wonderful?
+So I asked myself, how much money would I need to make to make that day, which had been simply wonderful, a recurring event?
+If I was able to cover my rent, food, bills and spend every day doing that, wouldn’t that be a meaningful life?

-Everything else is me doing something I don’t want to try and show off to other people – the expensive meals, the new gadgets, the need to show off.
+Everything else is me doing something I don’t want to do, but doing it for other people – the expensive meals, the new gadgets, the need to show off.

 When we meet people we we want to know what they do for a living, and hope we can work out their wage as an indicator of their worth.
 But while they’re doing something for their living, I could be doing something with my living.
 Spending every minute of every day with the freedom to do what I want, unencumbered with the worry I could earn more doing something different.